ronaldbosma/memoryfeed/docs/development/visual-studio-add-winmerge-with-git.md

 # Setup WinMerge in Visual Studio 2019 with Git

-Add the following to the .gitconfig in you user folder (%userprofile%\.gitconfig).
+Add the following to the .gitconfig in you user folder: `%userprofile%\.gitconfig`.

 ```
 [diff]